 Every Fire and Rescue Service in the UK has its own unique badge, which is based upon the eight pointed star that represents the cross of St John.
 The eight points or ‘tenets’ are said to represent the knightly virtues of:

-The badge is based on the Wiltshire Wyvern and the Dorset Salamander, which featured in the old Authority designs.
-Both face outwards, both determined and looking to the future, and both carrying the torch for the new organisation.
+The badge is based on the Wiltshire Wyvern and the Dorset Salamander, which featured in the old Authority designs, with both carrying the torch for the organisation.